Keya-Moradi/Animation_Cloud/resources/project-2-plan.md

 In this space below, list **THREE** ideas for your Project 2.
 For each idea, include [user stories](https://www.atlassian.com/agile/project-management/user-stories) for each idea and a link to the API(s) you want to use for it.

 --------------------------------------------------------
 1. In this web-app the user describes an animation in text-box, chooses the background music, and submits the selection using a button.
-The app then generates the aimation using [gooey.ai] and plays the chosen background music using [https://developers.soundcloud.com/docs/api/guide].
+The app then generates the animation using [gooey.ai] and plays the chosen background music using [https://developers.soundcloud.com/docs/api/guide].
 The user can then save this music video in their profile.
 2. N/A
 3. N/A
 ---------------------------------------------------------